ry-animal/hl-react-express/projectDocs/prd.md

 This project aims to build a responsive and interactive chatbot application designed to answer user questions about a specific small-to-medium business.
 The application will leverage a Large Language Model (LLM) for natural language understanding and response generation, complemented by data from a public API to enhance the chatbot's capabilities.
 The application will be built using a React frontend with Material UI for a user-friendly interface, and optionally, a Node.js backend for improved security and data management.
 The primary objective is to demonstrate proficiency in integrating LLMs and external APIs, structuring code, handling data flow, and creating a functional, user-friendly chatbot experience.

-Business Focus: "The Daily Grind" - A fictional local coffee shop.

 2. User Flow:

 User Opens Application: User accesses the chatbot application through a web browser.